imagej/imagej.github.io/_pages/BigStitcher_BoundingBox.md

 You will be asked for the following parameters:

 -   **Background intensity (%)**: relative intensity of background to the maximal intensity in the images, used for thresholding.
 -   **Size of objects to be discarded**: size of the box-minimum-filter that is applied to the image before thresholding, effectively removing isolated objects smaller than that.
 -   **Downsampling**: by how much to downsample the fused image.
-Since fusion can be a time and memory-consuming process, we recommend to use a large ($$>4$$) downsampling factor, especially if your dataset is big.
+Since fusion can be a time and memory-consuming process, we recommend to use a large ($$ &gt; 4$$) downsampling factor, especially if your dataset is big.
 -   *' Display image used for segmentation*': selecting this will show the fused and the filtered images.

 <img src="/images/pages/BigStitcher BBox auto.png" width="600"/>